Moravian Instruments Cx series of CMOS astronomical cameras are

 C5A series CMOS cameras

-Symmetrical C5S variant main purpose is not to exceed
+Symmetrical C5S variant's main purpose is to be able

 |